mpumasupa/Milagros-Pumasupa-AI-Portafolio-/AI-Applications/AI-Inventory-Optimizer/README.md

 Access the final integrated MVP in mvp/inventory_mvp.

 License

-This project is developed for educational purposes as part of ITAI 2277.
+This project is developed for educational purposes as part of ITAI 2277:Artificial Intelligence Resource course.